How to stash changes in GIT – git stash command

 What is git stash?

-git stash temporarily stash or shelves the changes made in working copy so that we can work on something else and later can apply back these changes.
+git stash temporarily stashes or shelves the changes made in the working copy so that we can work on something else and later apply these changes.

-Imagine a situation where you are working on a updating a feature, but suddenly there is a production bug on existing functionality of the feature which needs to be fixed immediately.
-So, we need to switch to bug fix and leave working on updation work.
-As the updation work is not completed, we can stash these changes and work on the bug fix.
-Later we can re-apply our stashed changes back to the code.
+Imagine a situation where you are working on updating a feature, but suddenly there is a production bug in the existing functionality of the feature that needs to be fixed immediately.
+So, we need to switch to a bug fix and leave working on the update work.
+As the update work is not completed, we can stash these changes and work on the bug fix.
+Later, we can re-apply our stashed changes back to the code.

-The git stash command can stash the uncommitted changes (both staged and unstaged), saves them away for later use, and then reverts them from your working copy.
+The git stash command can stash the uncommitted changes (both staged and unstaged), save them away for later use, and then revert them from your working copy.

 How to reapply stashed changes?